bean-mhm/realbloom/USAGE.md

 ## Aperture

 An [aperture](https://en.wikipedia.org/wiki/Aperture) defines the shape of the hole through which light passes to reach the camera sensor.
 Because of light's wave-like properties, this causes a diffraction pattern to form, which affects all the images taken by the camera.
-We'll talk more about this later, but let's start by loading a PNG image that represents the geometric shape of our aperture.
+We'll talk more about this, but let's start by loading a PNG image that represents the geometric shape of our aperture.
 Click *Browse Aperture* in the top right panel *Diffraction Pattern*.
 There are a bunch of example aperture shapes in `demo/Apertures` ready for you.
 I will be using `Hexagon.png`.

 ![A pentagon-shaped aperture](images/1-aperture.png)